 Farm Bureau members lobby government officials to create laws and regulations that benefit farms and rural communities.

 They do this by advocating for Farm Bureau policy (collective belief statements and public policy positions adopted by members on a yearly basis).
 Members surface and discuss new ideas for Farm Bureau policy through a year-long, grassroots process (see the video below).
-In February, the 2023 State Resolutions Committee reviewed all of the issues and input surfaced by members and made selections based on the priorities identified by members.
+Each February, the State Resolutions Committee will review all input surfaced by members and prepare a suggested opinionnaire to begin further exploring issues based on the priorities identified by members.
 From March through July, each county Farm Bureau is discussing the issues, obtaining member input, and adopting county resolutions.
 In September, the voting delegate body will vote on new state and national policy positions.

 Read Farm Bureau’s current state and national policy positions: